peteole/blog/martingale_analysis/index.md

 Imagine you are in a casino with your best friend and your life savings, playing roulette.
-Your friend has an awesome idea: “Let’s always bet on red.
-If we lose, we double our bet.
+Your friend has an awesome idea: “Let’s always bet on red, so we win with a 50% chance in each round.
+If we lose, we double our bet in the next round until we win.
 Once we win, we have made back all our losses and we start over with our initial bet.
 We can’t lose!”

 You are a bit sceptical.
 In every step, you an equal chance of doubling your bet or losing it, so in expectation, your wealth should stay